Protest group crashes Russia's Olympic party, Norway strike gold

 It went some way to making amends for 2010 - when the Koreans were disqualified after finishing first - by taking gold and keeping it.
 China inherited the gold that time, but it was their turn to fall foul of the judges in a sport where disqualifications are commonplace.

-In the fourth Dutch medals clean sweep in speed skating, Jorrit Bergsma won the men's 10,000 meters title in an Olympic record time, beating favorite Sven Kramer.
+In the fourth Dutch medals clean sweep in speed skating, Jorrit Bergsma won the men's 10,000 metres title in an Olympic record time, beating favourite Sven Kramer.
 Four years ago Kramer crossed the line first but was disqualified after leaving his lane at the wrong time.

 In the final medal event, held under floodlights, American David Wise shone out in a late Sochi snowstorm to become the first men's freestyle skiing halfpipe Olympic champion.